mkslanc/ftst/README.md

 You need to make some preparations for using tests:
 1. Download latest version of ts sources from https://github.com/microsoft/TypeScript
 2. Create directory for typescripts tests, for example `tests`, and copy content of `tests\cases` from ts sources to created dir
-3. Use `prepare-tests.js` from CLI: `node prepare-tests.js tests`
+3. Use `prepare-tests.js` from CLI: `node test/prepare-tests.js ./tests`
 4. Now your ready to use tests.

-P.S.: you can use bash script `first-run.sh` to prepare tests and generate `ts` and `ftst` output files.

 For main tests:
 ```bash